BlackPythonDevs/blackpythondevs/roles/technical-manager.md

 #### Internationalization

 The website should be available those choosing to read it in their native language.
+The role also is responsible for managing the accounts on X, Mastodon, YouTube, and LinkedIn.

+This includes managing and moderating.
+Assigning credentials to those that need it.

+Finally, the role includes integrating services with our online communities.
+This mainly entails managing bots/plugins for our Discord server.
 ### Responsibilities include but are not limited to

 - Enforce the style guides of code contributed to